 Medford tripped on psilocybin a lot, even on stage.
 The Ophelias smoked marijuana constantly and fairly guzzled beer.
 They were in their twenties and they were a real rock and roll band.
 The psilocybin does perhaps stand Medford apart and inject something genuinely Dalíesque, but certainly no moreso than Barrett’s mandrax, and none of the comparable bands listed above were anywhere close to “straight” musically or otherwise.
 Adventuring is at their core, as it is with The Ophelias.

-The point is, for listeners who like the comparable groups mentioned above, and particularly to those who enjoy smoking pot while listening, and most particularly to those who relish intelligence, adventure and unpredictability in their rock and roll, you will find something very special about getting to know the music The Ophelias left behind.
+The point is, for listeners who like the comparable groups mentioned above, and particularly to those who additionally enjoy smoking pot while listening, and most particularly to those who relish intelligence, adventure and unpredictability in their rock and roll, you will find something very special in The Ophelias.

 Should you give The Ophelias a real, devoted exploration?
 There are so many bands, old and new, one must use one’s listening time well, and often such tangents prove time consuming and unrewarding.
 Personally, I have The Ophelias among my 50 all-time favourite bands.
-I consider the time I spend with them to be well-spent indeed.
+The time I spend with them I consider well-spent indeed.